DavidBoja/Google-device-location/README.md

 ### HEROKU
 If the flag --HEROKU is added, the script can be run in gui-less environment like Heroku.
 This flag only changes the way chrome is run, that is now windowless.

 There are additional settings to be set.
-You need to setup an environmental variable GOOGLE_CHROME_BIN for the chromedriver parameters which adds shims after installing the following Buildpacks on Heroku:
+You need to setup an environmental variable GOOGLE_CHROME_BIN for the chromedriver parameters which adds shims, after installing the following Buildpacks on Heroku:
 1. https://github.com/heroku/heroku-buildpack-chromedriver.git
 2. https://github.com/heroku/heroku-buildpack-google-chrome.git

-which allows the line:
+This allows the line:
 ```
 opts.binary_location = os.environ.get("GOOGLE_CHROME_BIN", "chromedriver")
 ```
 to function.
-(Usually it's '/app/.apt/usr/bin/google-chrome').
+(GOOGLE_CHROME_BIN is usually '/app/.apt/usr/bin/google-chrome').

 The setup for other gui-less env's is probably similar.